A brief history of deck framing

 - Steel framing may be enclosed whereas wood requires ventilation.

 - Steel can better withstand natural disasters such as earthquakes or hurricanes.

 - The initial cost of wood framing material is less.

 - Wood framing provides a better R-value, or insulating capacity

 - Wood framing is more familiar and more commonly stocked at lumberyards.

 Traditional lumber is the common choice familiar to many, and steel framing offers an alternative system of uniform pieces that are easy-to-use, long-lasting, safe, and straight.

 Whether you’re a professional builder or a DIYer, the framing for your deck is no small consideration.
 Steel framing may have seemed inaccessible or cost-prohibitive in the past, but thanks to advances in technology, manufacturers have begun to address some of the primary drawbacks.
 For example, powder-coated finishing allows steel framing to withstand rust and offers increased corrosion resistance for any climate.
 Additionally, steel framing comes ready to assemble and saves builders crucial time and labor.
 In conclusion, there’s nothing inherently wrong with using traditional lumber, but steel framing offers an easy-to-use, long-lasting, safe, and complete system.

 Considering jumping on the steel framing bandwagon?
 Dunn Lumber offers a selection of category-leading steel frame decking systems that make builders’ lives easier.

 Thanks, Toby!
 Stay tuned for Part 2 of this series to learn even more about Evolution steel deck framing.
-For more information on deck framing as a whole, see our blogs on how to frame a deck, proper ledger board connections, and the Step-Clip™ for Kebony hidden deck fastening system.
+For more information on deck framing as a whole, see our blogs on how to frame a deck and proper ledger board connections.